KULeuven-MICAS/snitch_cluster/docs/tutorial/streamer_design.md

 ### (6) Streamer CSR Manager

-The streamer has its own *(5) streamer CSR manager* which functions exactly the same way as the [CSR Manager](./csrman_design.md) for the accelerator.
+The streamer has its own *(5) streamer CSR manager* which functions the same way as the [CSR Manager](./csrman_design.md) for the accelerator.
 Therefore, it has its own set of registers that are mainly used for the affine address generation.

 The number of registers varies depending on the configured parameters in the configuration file.
 The section [Configuring the Generated Streamer](#configuring-the-generated-streamer) talks more about how the configuration file generates the registers.
 For now, it is important to understand the general set of registers that exist in the CSR manager.
 The table below shows the list of registers with their corresponding type and description.